DMODPevahouse/ai_enabled_system/cvbasicsAssignment/.ipynb_checkpoints/readme-checkpoint.md

      - noise
    - Note the results with a degradtion point and a Graph showing the confidence results

+# Answer!
+For this section of the assignment, the answers are in a jupyter notebook titled ObjectDetection.
+The code goes through how to manipulate an image, and test an image with a built model.
+After that there is a section that is implemented to show how image size and noise levels affect a models performance on detecting objects.
+There is a heatmap that shows the confidence level as the noise level increases as well as a description of what I think is going on.

 ## Steps for Part 2 - Object Detection
 1. Generate a web interface python script that ingests a POST command of a picture Use [postman](https://www.postman.com/) to generate the post with picture of your choice.
 1. Returns the names of the items detected and the assocated confidence (you do not have to return the marked up image)